duereg/manager-readme-1/README.md

 ## To You
-Working in on the same project? or not?
+Working in on the same project?
+Or not?
 If you need help, want to validate an idea or If you feel I can do my job better come and talk to me.
 I am a big believer in the mentorship.
 Mentorship is a two-way street, we all need to have a mentor regardless of our experience.

 Seeking out a mentor/mentee?
 Let' s grab a coffee.